You may have been asked to complete the Survey of New Zealand Arrivals if you arrived in New Zealand from 1 August 2020 to 1 April 2021.

 Your answers have been combined with the answers from other people who have completed the survey.
 Because your answers are grouped with others, you cannot be identified.

 However, if you agreed to take part in further research, your contact details were sent to the research team at MBIE.
 This information will be held securely by MBIE, and will be deleted after 12 months.
 Martin Jenkins Ltd will delete your name and contact details after it has sent them to MBIE.

 The lead agencies and any researchers working with the data cannot access any identifying information about you or other survey participants.

 The survey data will be held in the Stats NZ Integrated Data Infrastructure (IDI) secure environment and no information will be published in a form that could identify individuals.
 Stats NZ may link the information to other data sources for research or statistical purposes only.

-MBIE has published the provisional results for arrivals into New Zealand between 1 August 2020 and 9 January 2021.
+MBIE has published the final results for arrivals into New Zealand between 1 August 2020 and 1 April 2021.

-The Survey of New Zealand Arrivals collects data on the characteristics and intentions of those arriving in Aotearoa New Zealand during the COVID-19 border closures.
+The Survey of New Zealand Arrivals collected data on the characteristics and intentions of those arriving in Aotearoa New Zealand during the COVID-19 border restrictions.